openmrs/openmrs-contrib-itsm-id/README.md

 This repository contains the following components that are used to run OpenMRS ID:

 1. Keycloak extension
+2. Keycloak Theme
-2. Postfix Docker configuration
+3. Postfix Docker configuration
-3. Keycloak Theme
+4. Atlassian IP updater for postfix

 ### Keycloak Extension